bdorney/CMS_GEM_Analysis_Framework/README.txt

             is for running the framework with the analysis option with the lxplus batch submission system using the scheduler bsub.

-            This script will setup the run config file and launch one job for each input file in the data file directory below.
+            This script will setup the run config file and launch one job for each input *dataTree.root file found in the detector's file directory on EOS.
 The expected synatx is:

-                source scripts/runMode_Grid.sh <Data File Directory> <Config File - Analysis> <Config File - Mapping> <Queue Names>
+                runMode_Grid.sh <Detector Name> <Config File - Analysis> <Config File - Mapping> <Queue Names> <Output Dir>

-            Where: "Data File Directory" is the physical file path (PFP) where the input data files to be analyzed are located, "Config File - Analysis" is the PFN of the input analysis config file, "Config File - Mapping" is the input mapping config file, and "Queue Names" are the requested submission queue on the lxplus batch submmission system.
+            Where: "Detector Name" is the serial number of the detector, omitting slashes (i.e. "/") for example "GE11-X-S-CERN-0001" or "GE11-X-L-CERN-0015" be analyzed are located, "Config File - Analysis" is the PFN of the input analysis config file, "Config File - Mapping" is the input mapping config file, and "Queue Names" are the requested submission queue on the lxplus batch submmission system.
 The available queues on lxplus are {8nm, 1nh, 8nh, 1nd} for 8 natural minutes, 1 natural hour, 8 natural hours, and 1 natural day, respectively.
-It is expected the input files found in the "Data File Directory" end with the expressiong "*dataTree.root".
+And finally, "Output Dir" is the physical file path (PFP) of the desired output data directory where output files will be moved once the job completes.

-            Additionally for each job a run config file (described in Section 4.e.iii.V), named config/configRun_RunNoX.cfg where X is the job number, will be created.
-One script per job, named scripts/submitFrameworkJob_RunNoX.sh, will created; this script will be what the job executes when it runs.
+            Additionally for each job a run config file (described in Section 4.e.iii.V), named config/configRun_JobNoX.cfg where X is the job number, will be created.
+One script per job, named scripts/submitFrameworkJob_JobNoX.sh, will created; this script will be what the job executes when it runs.
 Three directories will also be created, if they do not already exist, called $GEM_BASE/stderr,
             $GEM_BASE/stdlog, and $GEM_BASE/stdout.
-Each of these directories will respectively store the stderr (stderr/frameworkErr_RunNoX.txt), stdlog (stdlog/frameworkLog_RunNoX.txt), and stdout
+Each of these directories will respectively store the stderr (stderr/frameworkErr_JobNoX.txt), stdlog (stdlog/frameworkLog_JobNoX.txt), and stdout
-            (stdout/frameworkOut_RunNoX.txt) files produced for each job.
+            (stdout/frameworkOut_JobNoX.txt) files produced for each job.
 The stderr file for a job should be checked if a job fails to produce an output TFile.
 The stdlog file for a job shows any output to terminal that would be created if the executable was run locally.
 The stdout file shows a summary of the job prepared by the scheduler showing time taken, memory usage, and stderr file for the job.